6. Scripting¶

 Illustrating check keyword syntax

-is set, which will allow a wait of up to 0.2 seconds
+In this example a timeout is set, which will allow a wait of up to 0.2 seconds

 for the topic sample for the correct instance to arrive.